 What does the proposal ask for?

 The SEC wants companies to disclose their greenhouse gas emissions and climate risks in a standardized way.
-And they want this because investors want this.
+They want this because investors want this.

-- Their answers to the SEC’s version of TCFD’s questions (expected to be very similar)
+- Answers to the SEC’s version of TCFD’s questions (expected to be very similar)

 - An intensity factor (i.e., dividing total emissions by a fixed business metric like revenue or number of employees to give an apples-to-apples figure)